Too Busy for the Full Read?

 Loadable dumbbell handles are the most manual of adjustable dumbbells.
 These are quite literally mini barbells, so you have to physically load plates onto them and secure them with collars.
-These often have the same shafts as some of the larger barbells in terms of knurling, diameter, etc… In that sense, they feel very natural in the hand.
+These often have the same shafts as some of the larger barbells in terms of knurling, diameter, etc. In that sense, they feel very natural in the hand.

 Fixed or Adjustable

 When it comes to dumbbells, handles are usually straight or contoured.
 A straight handle will be more similar to a barbell, whereas a contoured grip is more unique.
 I prefer straight handles, but some lifters prefer the opposite.
 Regardless of design, most handles will offer medium knurling or some type of texture to enhance the grip.
-Most handles will also be steel, but you will find rubber handles on some fixed sets as well as some adjustables, like the Powerblocks.
+Most handles will also be steel, but you will find rubber handles on some fixed sets and some adjustables, like the Powerblocks.

 The most common materials on fixed dumbbells are rubber, urethane, and cast iron, although you will find stainless steel from select manufacturers.
 Rubber is a very durable option and typically among the least expensive.
 It may have an odor at the beginning, but that will subside.
-Urethane is the most durable and it typically has a round head.
-It usually looks the best due to its customization qualities and it has no smell.
+Urethane is the most durable, and it typically has a round head.
+It usually looks the best due to its customization qualities and has no smell.
 It’s also among the most expensive.